Nan sheng nü sheng xiang qian chong: Team relay ("队战接力" in Chinese)

 The team leader, one of the hosts of the show, has an opportunity to save a contestant to play again.
-But the right can be used only ONCE during the whole episode.
+But the right can be used only once during the whole episode.
 If the two contestants of one part are both wiped out, the leader should decide whether he or she want to use it if the right is still available.
 If someone saved by his or her team leader is wiped out again, or both of the players are phased out, the game immediately ends and the team is automatically eliminated from the track.

-The winner is the fastest team for both the two tracks, win the prize of CN￥20,000 ($3,282, £2,024, or €2,374) in cash.
+The winner is the fastest team for both the two tracks, win the prize of CN¥20,000 in cash.
 If the winners of the two tracks are not the same team, each team will choose a contestant to play a one-on-one original game on the same track.
 The person who completes the most obstacles or finish the race with the shortest time wins the show, and the winning team wins the big cash.